StarterInc/StackGen/src/docs/content/docs/getting-started/getting-started.md

 then any data you have entered in the database will be saved off in the renamed original table.

-Encrypted data can only be recovered from SecureFields&trade; columns if the SecureFields setting is enabled on the field in the OpenAPI schema.
+Encrypted data can only be recovered from SecureField columns if the ```x-starter-securefield`` setting is enabled on the field in the OpenAPI schema.

 4. As you can see the application data can be accessed from the REST api, however